+It hasn’t been a smooth journey for Shazam into Apple’s arms.
 In February, a few months after Apple officially confirmed the deal, the European Commission officially accepted a request from member nations Austria, France, Iceland, Italy, Norway, Spain, and Sweden to assess the proposed acquisition.
-The examination will seek to determine whether or not the acquisition will “threaten to adversely affect competition,” something American tech companies are often accused of in Europe.
+The examination was aimed at determining whether or not the acquisition would “threaten to adversely affect competition,” — something American tech companies are often accused of in Europe.
+Thankfully for Apple, the acquisition was allowed.

 “The way people listen to music has changed significantly in recent years, with more and more Europeans using music streaming services,” Commissioner Margrethe Vestager said.
 “Our investigation aims to ensure that music fans will continue to enjoy attractive music streaming offers and won’t face less choice as a result of this proposed merger.”